-8. The minister may specify a portion of the allowable annual cut approved for the Crown land not in a tree-farm licence area or woodlot licence area in a timber supply area to be available for granting under a form of agreement referred to in section 10.
+- 8. The minister may specify a portion of the allowable annual cut approved for - (a) a public sustained yield unit; or - (b) the Crown land not in a tree farm licence area or woodlot licence area in a timber supply area - to be available for granting under a form of agreement referred to in section 10.